 Searching for a charge: A look into the lack of charging stations and range anxiety.

-In 2018, there were only 20,000 charging stations for electric cars in the country, a quarter of which are located in California alone.
-With more than a million EVs on the road that year, and a good amount of these charging stations mostly concentrated on the West Coast, it’s no wonder that people hesitate to jump on the EV bandwagon.
+There are currently 130,000 public charging stations for electric cars in the country, a quarter of which are located in California alone.
+With more than three million EVs on the road this year, and a good amount of these charging stations mostly concentrated on the West Coast, it’s no wonder that people hesitate to jump on the EV bandwagon.
 In fact, the top two reasons people hesitate to convert to electric are a lack of charging stations and range anxiety.

-The good news is, with the expected massive growth of EV, experts predict we’re going to see more charging stations in the next five years.
+The good news is, with the expected massive growth of EV, experts predict we’re going to see more charging stations (500,000 charging stations by 2030) in the next five years.
 And the global EV charging stations market will have a 30.41 billion dollar value by 2023.

-Just this past September, a Maryland gas station became the first to fully convert to an EV charging station.
+In 2019, a Maryland gas station became the first to fully convert to an EV charging station.
 It includes a comfy wifi lounge for customers to relax during the 15 to 30 minutes it can take to charge their EV.
-Wawa, a chain of convenience stores and gas stations along the East Coast, has planned to double their already 16 EV charging locations by the end of 2020.
+Wawa, a chain of convenience stores and gas stations along the East Coast, has implemented EV charging across 80 locations.
 (Because of its partnership with Tesla, however, most of its stations don’t offer charging compatible with non-Tesla EVs.)

 While not every city has fully electric charging stations in place of gas stations, new applications are ensuring drivers not only have access to charging, but can find it easily, too.